edgedelta/docs/docs/configuration/filters.md

 At a high level, to create a filter, you must:

-Step 1: Review filter types
+  * Step 1: Review filter types
-Step 2: Access the visual editor or YAML file to Define a Filter Step 3: Understand the workflow of a filter
+  * Step 2: Access and define a filter
+  * Step 3: Understand the workflow of a filter

+***

+## Step 1: Review Filter Types

 You can create the following filter types: